ARTMUC/parcel-nerd-frontend/README.md

 - It's a CRUD app on the maps.
 - You'll be able to add Parcels (lots) based on coordinates from the map (onClick).
 - You'll be able to add Owners to given Parcels.
-- Make Notes on the map and reassign them to given Parcel or Owner.
+- Make Notes on the map and assign them to given Parcel or Owner.
 - Add Polilynes based on XY coordinates in any coordinates system existing in Poland.

 ## SOME SCREENSHOTS: